 The College of Liberal Arts’ graduate Neuroscience degree offerings include a masters of science in neuroscience and a neuroscience PhD specialization.
 You have three areas of study to choose from in the master’s program.
 Learn more about the required Master’s Project, careers in Neuroscience and how to apply.

 Our MS in Neuroscience: Systems, Behavior and Plasticity provides highly advanced training and faculty-mentored research in a rapidly evolving field with practical applications in careers ranging from health care to public policy and economics.

-This innovative program was developed by top faculty from the Departments of Psychology, Physical Therapy, and Kinesiology, to help qualified students gain core expertise in specific areas of neuroscience — including molecular, cellular, systems and behavioral neuroscience.
+This innovative program was developed by top faculty from the Departments of Psychology and Neuroscience, Physical Therapy, and Kinesiology, to help qualified students gain core expertise in specific areas of neuroscience — including molecular, cellular, systems and behavioral neuroscience.

 PhD Specialization in Neuroscience

 The Specialization in Neuroscience is for PhD students interested in studying neuroscience.
 It is open to any graduate student enrolled in a PhD program at Temple.
 Graduate students are admitted to the program after they have been accepted into a Temple PhD program.
 Upon successful completion of their departmental and neuroscience specialization requirements (see below), students receive a PhD degree in the discipline represented by their department with a specialization in neuroscience.
 To receive a Specialization in Neuroscience a student must fulfill the following requirements:

 - Be a graduate student in good standing in a Temple University PhD program.

 - Meet all the obligations of the student’s participating department.